cypress-io/cypress/docs/source/faq/index.md

-## Is there a way to see console logs / app errors in a recorded run?
+## Is there a way to see console logs or application errors in a recorded run?

-## Is it possible to transfer a project to an organization your are not a member of?
+## Is it possible to transfer a project to an organization I'm not a member of?

-## Why are my tests still displaying a “still running”?
+## Why are my tests displaying a “still running”?